Media and Performance

 In this module you will undertake an individually tailored project building out from all you have learned on your degree programme with supervision from staff.
 You will research relevant materials and current industry trends around your project area.
 This will lead into the delivery of the project itself, which will follow one of three pathways:

-Practical Project: this can be a live performance or a recorded performance (screen or audio) or a script (screen, stage or audio).
+Practical Project: this can be a live performance or a recorded performance (screen or audio) or a script (screen, stage or audio) or a workshop.

 Dissertation: this will be a written submission taking the form of a long essay.

-Industry Project: this can be a work placement, an organisation study or planning and running a workshop.
+Industry Project: this can be a work placement or a study of an arts or media organisation.

 Careers and Professional Pathways